 Some are truly unavoidable, and you will most likely see them across every other list out there, like the Benagil and the Marinha Beaches, some of the best in the Algarve a region that competes with Lisbon for the title of the best to live in, especially in the Golden Triangle area.

 At the end of the day, beauty is subjective and what might be pleasing to you might not be to another person.
-What is objective and what cannot be contested is that Portugal is one of the best countries in the world to live in.
-Portugal time and again proves that it is possible to have it all in one place.
-Portugal is one of the safest countries in the world, its air quality is among the cleanest in Europe, and the Portuguese are extremely proficient in English.
+What is objective and what can’t be contested is that Portugal is one of the best countries in the world to live in.
+The country is one of the safest in the world, its air quality is among the cleanest in Europe, and the Portuguese are extremely proficient in English, which is a welcome benefit for many expats.

 Read more: